Cream-Code/Gene-Browsepad/README.md

 ABOUT:

 Enthusiastic student developers collaborate to make a browser for Web designers.
-Gene lets you edit your web documents i.e., HTML,CSS and JavaScripts files and see their changes besides in the Browser pane.
+Gne Browsepad is designed in Python using PyQt technology Gene lets you edit your web documents i.e., HTML,CSS and JavaScripts files and see their changes besides in the Browser pane.
+If you are interested you can contribute to this project.

 COMPONENTS: